Over recent years, ketogenic diets have become increasingly popular. The diet is known as ‘keto,’ and it’s high in fat and extremely low in carbs.

 But there are a few things to be aware of, such as the benefits, best foods to eat, foods to avoid, possible dangers, and of course, the side effects.
 This guide will explain to you all the nitty-gritty of the ketogenic diet.

 Also, the guide provides sample keto meal plans, snack ideas, and guidance on where to find the best online keto resources.

-By and large, those following a keto plan eat higher amounts of fat, moderate protein, and a very small amount of carbs.
+By and large, those following a keto plan eat higher amounts of fat, moderate protein, and very few carbs.

-As long as you keep carbs very low, then keto is possible on a range of macronutrient ratios.
+As long as you keep carbs intake very low, keto-diet implentation is possible on a range of macronutrient ratios like

-Respected low carb researchers Jeff Volek and Stephen Phinney advise aiming for an upper limit of 50 grams total carbs.
-Below this number is also widely accepted as a ketogenic diet (1).
+Respected low carb researchers Jeff Volek and Stephen Phinney advise aiming for an upper limit of 50 grams of total carbs.
+Below this number is also widely accepted as a ketogenic diet.

-Generally speaking, you can eat this amount of carbohydrate and still be in ketosis.
+Generally speaking, you can eat this amount of carbohydrates and still be in ketosis.

-However, everybody is different, and the exact number will depend on the individual – it might be 35g, or it might be 70g.
+However, everybody is different, and the exact number will depend on the individual – it might be 35g or 70g.

 There are many signs which suggest you might be in ketosis: